anoopkcn/fuzzy.nvim/README.md

 - **Fast grep search** using ripgrep with smart case matching
 - **File finding** using fd with gitignore support
 - **Buffer list** of all open buffers
+- **Interactive picker** with live fuzzy filtering in a floating window
 - **Quickfix history navigation** for easy access to previous searches
 - **Full control** over search arguments via ripgrep/fd options with built-in fallbacks